hubert-leterme/hubert-leterme.github.io/_pages/about.md

 I am a PhD candidate at the University of Grenoble Alpes and Inria, supervised by [Valérie Perrier](https://membres-ljk.imag.fr/Valerie.Perrier), [Karteek Alahari](https://lear.inrialpes.fr/people/alahari), and [Kévin Polisano](https://www.kevinpolisano.com).
 My research lies at the intersection between **computer vision** and **image processing**, with a focus on convolutional neural networks, wavelets and stochastic signal processing.

-Before my PhD, I received an engineering degree (MSc) from CentraleSupelec, University of Paris-Saclay, with a focus on industrial engineering, supply chain management, and operations research.
+Before my PhD, I received an engineering degree (MSc) from [CentraleSupelec, University of Paris-Saclay](https://www.centralesupelec.fr/en), with a focus on industrial engineering, supply chain management, and operations research.
 After a few years working in the industry, including a two-year experience in Sweden, I decided to take a 180 degree turn and to embark in the research adventure.
-Which brought me to Grenoble in 2018.
-There, I received a MSc degree in industrial and applied mathematics from the University of Grenoble Alpes and Grenoble INP Institute of Technology.
+This brought me to Grenoble in 2018, where I received a MSc degree in industrial and applied mathematics from the University of Grenoble Alpes and [Grenoble INP Institute of Technology](https://www.grenoble-inp.fr/en).